Psalm 26 – Standing in an Even Place

 ii.
 “Many Christians can trace a lost youth or fruitless middle years to the bad influence of evil persons, whom they looked up to and even envied at one time.”
 (Boice)

 i.
 Probably people wash or cleanse their hands more today than ever before in history.
-Perhaps every time we do so, we should remind ourselves to receive the cleansing that comes from Jesus and His work on the cross, and our responsibility to cleanse our hands from wicked actions, our mouth from wicked words, our heart from wicked desires.
-Outward cleanliness is good, but worth little for eternity if our life and heart is filthy before God.
+Perhaps every time we do, we should remind ourselves to receive the cleansing that comes from Jesus and His work on the cross, and our responsibility to cleanse our hands from wicked actions, our mouth from wicked words, and our heart from wicked desires.
+Outward cleanliness is good, but worth little for eternity if our life and heart are filthy before God.

 ii.
-So will I go about Your altar: To the best of our knowledge, there was no ritual practice of walking around or especially dancing around God’s altar among the ancient Hebrews.
-It may be that David had in mind the spiritual sacrifices of praise, and he joined a happy circle of worshippers (as in Maclaren).
+So will I go about Your altar: To the best of our knowledge, there was no ritual practice of walking around or dancing around God’s altar among the ancient Hebrews.
+It may be that David had in mind the spiritual sacrifices of praise, and he joined a happy circle of worshippers (as Maclaren thought).
 Or, if David meant literal sacrifice, he probably had in mind the idea of offering so many animals to God at one time that the sacrifices themselves circled the altar in a sense.
-“He implies that he would offer many sacrifices together, which would employ the priests about the altar” (Poole).
+“He implies that he would offer many sacrifices together, which would employ the priests about the altar.”
+(Poole)

 d.
 I have loved the habitation of Your house: For David, a right walk with God was more than the avoidance of evil.
 It was also a simple yet deep love for God and His presence.
 He loved the tabernacle because it represented the house of God; it was the place of God’s glory.

 i.
 Obedience cannot be sustained without the sweetness of God’s presence and glory.